AlpBilgin/notes/README.md

 Disregard best practices, get 2.7 too even if you have to manually install.
 Make sure python link points to 3.x.

-Read up again on the python package (py-env?) that exposes different versions per project.
+Read up again on the python package (virtualenv) that exposes different versions per project.

 ### Git
 1 setup identity